-Following the meeting, the nominated trustee will consider the investigation report and all information presented in the meeting and decide whether:
+Following the meeting, the nominated govrrnor will consider the investigation report and all information presented in the meeting and decide whether:

-- They consider that harassment or bullying has occurred, in which case the matter may be dealt with as a case of possible misconduct or gross misconduct under our disciplinary procedure. - They consider that harassment or bullying has occurred but the evidence shows that it was inadvertent or unintentional, in which case the "perpetrator" shall be offered support and training to allow them the opportunity to modify their behaviour. - Less formal action is appropriate but some form of mediation or counselling is required for one or both parties. - Any short-term or long-term relocation, change in duties or reporting structure are required.
+- harassment or bullying has occurred, in which case the matter may be dealt with as a case of possible misconduct or gross misconduct under our disciplinary procedure; - harassment or bullying has occurred but the evidence shows that it was inadvertent or unintentional, in which case the "perpetrator" shall be offered support and training to allow them the opportunity to modify their behaviour;

+- less formal action is appropriate but some form of mediation or counselling is required for one or both parties; - any short-term or long-term relocation or change in duties or reporting structure is required.
 Any changes should not be at the detriment to any parties concerned.

-You will receive a letter confirming the nominated trustee's decision in writing within 10 working days of the meeting.
+You will receive a letter confirming the nominated governor's decision in writing within 10 working days of the meeting.
 A copy of the letter and the investigation report will also be given to the alleged harasser.